jbyanhynu/GGWR/README.md

 Columns 2 and 3 store the gradient values for the first coefficient; adding 6 to these column indices yields the gradient values for each successive coefficient following the same pattern.

 AICc: the corrected Akaike Information Criterion.

+ICS: an interpretability of coefficient symbol (ICS) metric is designed to evaluate GWR coefficient estimates that are correlated and across spaces that are at times counterintuitive and contradictory in sign to global regression estimates.
+Further details regarding ICS can be found in Reference 2.